nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 }
 ```

-For each sprite we'll have to determine where on the screen it should be drawn.
-To do that we'll transform the `relPos` vector from the map coordinate system (where the x-axis runs left to right) to the screen coordinate system (where the x-axis goes in the direction of the `cameraPlane` vector):
+For each sprite, we'll have to determine where on the screen it should be drawn.
+To do that we'll transform the `relPos` vector from the map coordinate system to the screen coordinate system (where x is negative on the left side of the screen, positive on the right, and y extends into the screen):

 <figure>